Cooking and Reuse

 While we’re all familiar with the traditional ways of celebrating Valentine’s Day, there are many alternatives to show love with sustainability in mind.

-Since Valentine’s falls midweek this year, you may end up with leftover wine.
+You may end up with leftover wine if you’re enjoying a quiet night in.
 It’s possible to freeze any wine in an ice cube tray…handy for adding to stews and sauces later.